HomeGlossarySite MapContacts

 Representing

-Councillor Robert Lawton Bournemouth Borough Council
+Councillor Robert Lawton (email) Bournemouth Borough Council

-Councillor Mike Duckworth Christchurch Borough Council
+Councillor Mike Duckworth (email) Christchurch Borough Council

-Councillor Fran Carpenter New Forest District Council
+Councillor Fran Carpenter (email) New Forest District Council

-Councillor Peter Adams Borough of Poole
+Councillor Peter Adams (email) Borough of Poole

-Councillor Nick Cake Purbeck District Council
+Councillor Andrew Starr (email) Purbeck District Council

-The Key Stakeholder Group (KSG) comprises representatives from all parties with an interest in the long-term management of the coastline.
-The group will act as a focal point for discussion and consultation at key stages of the development of the SMP with opportunities to provide direct feedback and information.
-Sub-groups may be required if specialist issues or areas of concern need to be discussed.
+David Harlow, Bournemouth Council, talking to members of the Lakeside Residents groupThe Key Stakeholder Group (KSG) comprises representatives from all parties with an interest in the long-term management of the coastline.
+This group acted as a focal point for discussion and consultation at key stages of the development of the SMP with opportunities to provide direct feedback and information.

 Bournemouth Borough Council